Colin Gill: First World War

 At the start of World War I, Gill joined the Royal Garrison Artillery and served with them on the Western Front as a second lieutenant with the 17th Heavy Battery until 1916, when he was seconded to the Royal Engineers to work as a front-line camouflage officer.
 He was invalided back to England, with gas poisoning in March 1918, and spent several months recovering at the Hospital for Officers on the Isle of Wight.

 In May 1918, Gill offered his services as a war artist but, initially was turned down and continued to work as a camouflage instructor.
-After, the British War Memorials Committee did commission Gill to produce a large work for the proposed, but never built Hall of Remembrance, he was released from his duties at the Camouflage School and returned to France on 7 November 1918 to do sketches, and other work, for his BWMC commission.
+Later, the British War Memorials Committee did commission Gill to produce a large work for the proposed, but never built Hall of Remembrance.
+For this, he was released from his duties at the Camouflage School and returned to France on 7 November 1918 to do sketches, and other work, for his BWMC commission.
 He stayed in France until 14 December 1918, visiting Mons only hours after it had been retaken by the Allies.
 At the front, Gill spent a week stationed in an artillery battery, where he suffered from frostbite.
 The visit to France resulted in the paintings Evening, After a Push and Heavy Artillery, the painting intended for the Hall of Remembrance and, later, Canadian Observation Post for the Canadian War Memorials scheme.
 For Heavy Artillery, Gill drew on his experience as a camouflage officer; the two large howitzers in the painting both have a patchwork camouflage design and are covered in green netting to avoid detection by enemy aircraft.